patrickbwarren/qgis-survex-import/README.md

 (\*) These fields correspond to the error data reported in the .3d file, which is only generated (by survex) if loop closures are present.

-The flag fields are integer fields set to 0 or 1.
+The flags are integer fields set to 0 or 1.
 For the leg data, the style is one of NORMAL, DIVING, CARTESIAN, CYLPOLAR, or NOSURVEY.
 The DATE1 and DATE2 fields are either the same, or represent a date range, in the standard QGIS format YYYY-MM-DD.